 Monthly Archives: April 2018

-Here are the pictures from our trip!
-If you have any pictures to add to the gallery, just get them to me and I’ll post them.
+Here are the pictures from our most recent trip!
 Thanks for being such a great crew!

 Been rolling all day.
 Had a fantastic group meal this afternoon at Sonny’s BBQ in Marianna, Florida.
 The boys are all looking forward to getting back to school tomorrow (not!).
 Our ETA back in Bay St Louis is 8pm.

 We left Gun Cay at daybreak and sailed across the Gulf Stream once again.
 Our crossing was quite pleasant with a 10 knot breeze and mild seas.
 We are at anchor at Rodriguez Key, just a mile or two from Port Largo.
 The kids have been exploring the mangroves by paddleboard here.
 We’ll have fresh … Continue reading

 We spent the morning hand feeding stingrays at Honeymoon Harbor at the north end of Gun Cay.
 We pulled anchor around noon and headed to the wreck of the Sapona.
 The wind kicked up making it unsafe to snorkel the Sapona, so we ate lunch and waited there for a couple of hours for calmer … Continue reading

 When we awoke this morning, we went back to Three Sisters reef.
 The mighty hunters got a good mess of fish.
 We went north to try to find some dolphins and, while underway, decided to go all the way to Great Isaac.
 Conditions were magnificent for the trip.
 We explored the island and, of course, … Continue reading